greenelab/nature_news_disparities/figure_notebooks/figure2.md

 head(full_quote_df)
 ```

-    ##     file_id     est_speaker est_gender canonical_speaker    partial_name
+    ##                                    file_id       est_speaker est_gender
-    ## 175 434954a    Aaron Rundus       MALE            Rundus          Rundus
+    ## 2 science.2005.nov.11.medicalresearch.food       Aaron Hsueh       MALE
+    ## 3    science.2005.jun.09.internationalnews Abdul Qadeer Khan       MALE
+    ## 4    science.2005.jun.09.internationalnews Abdul Qadeer Khan       MALE
+    ## 5    science.2005.jun.09.internationalnews Abdul Qadeer Khan       MALE
+    ## 6    science.2005.jun.09.internationalnews Abdul Qadeer Khan       MALE
+    ## 7    science.2005.jun.09.internationalnews Abdul Qadeer Khan       MALE
+    ##   canonical_speaker partial_name
+    ## 2       Aaron Hsueh  Aaron Hsueh
+    ## 3           Unknown         Khan
-    ## 176 433798a Achim Schneider       MALE           Unknown Achim Schneider
+    ## 4           Unknown         Khan
-    ## 177 437610a      Adam Riess       MALE        Adam Riess      Adam Riess
-    ## 178 435014a Adrian Almquist       MALE          Almquist        Almquist
+    ## 5          diplomat         Khan
+    ## 6          diplomat         Khan
-    ## 179 434816a Adrian Chappell       MALE           Unknown        Chappell
+    ## 7           Unknown         Khan
-    ## 180 434816a Adrian Chappell       MALE          Chappell        Chappell
+    ##                                                                                                                                                                                                                                                                                                                                                                                                                                                             quote
+    ## 2 We knew before that a hormone called ghrelin that was produced into the gut and then secreted into the bloodstream, stimulates eating.
+The new work shows us that a new hormone, aptly called obestatin, is encoded by the same gene but exerts opposing effects - it inhibits food intake.
+This is a completely unexpected finding and it's really extraordinary to think the hormone had been sitting there in plain sight until these authors discovered it.
+    ## 3                                                                                                                                                                                                                                                 We are still missing something from the picture in terms of critical equipment, certain parts of centrifuges ...
+There is equipment missing important enough for us to search, an amount that makes us worried,
+    ## 4                                                                                                                                                                                                                                                                                                                                                                                                               We know there were several sets of them prepared,
+    ## 5                                                                                                                                                                                                                 So who got those electronic drawings?
+We have only actually got to the one full set from Libya.
+So who got the rest, the copies?
+We have no evidence they were destroyed.
+One possibility is another client.
+We just don't know where they are.
+    ## 6                                                                                                                                                                                                                                                                                                                                                                                        The big question is who else got this stuff [apart from Iran and Libya],
+    ## 7                                                                                                                                                                                                                                                                                                                                          There is reason to believe that there might even be some drawings related to nuclear weaponisation in electronic form,
-    ##                                                             quote year
+    ##   year     type
-    ## 175                  This is long overdue in behavioural biology, 2005
+    ## 2 2005 guardian
+    ## 3 2005 guardian
+    ## 4 2005 guardian
+    ## 5 2005 guardian
-    ## 176                                               flexible eaters 2005
+    ## 6 2005 guardian
-    ## 177     would leave us without any observatory to fill this niche 2005
-    ## 178  The problem is that devices are getting smaller and smaller, 2005
-    ## 179 Things start getting going at around 12–15 metres per second, 2005
-    ## 180                      It's like flying a plane on instruments, 2005
-    ##             type
+    ## 7 2005 guardian
-    ## 175 news-feature
-    ## 176 news-feature
-    ## 177 news-feature
-    ## 178 news-feature
-    ## 179 news-feature
-    ## 180 news-feature

 ``` r
 print("Total with Gender Prediction")